Fatts Russell has done a little bit of everything as Maryland tries to find itself

 “He's made that shot his whole life,” said Turgeon, who was mostly concerned about his team running back to play solid defense.

 Russell transferred to Maryland for his final season of college basketball after spending four years at Rhode Island often providing a major scoring boost.
-In College Park, with talented players such as Ayala and junior forward Donta Scott around him, Russell and his coaches harped on how he’d have more of a distributing role.
+In College Park, with talented players such as Ayala and junior forward Donta Scott around him, Russell and his coaches harped on how he would have more of a distributing role.
 They envisioned a season in which Russell sometimes drops 20 points but also has nights when he contributes in a quieter way.

 So far, the Terps have mostly seen a high-scoring version of Russell.
 He had a difficult night with only two points in Maryland’s loss against George Mason; he finished 1 of 7 from the field, missing all three of his tries from deep and both of his free throw attempts, but he still had six assists.
 In each of the other four games, Russell has scored at least 12 points.

-Before heading to the Bahamas for a tournament that will include games against Richmond on Thursday and then either Mississippi State or Louisville on Saturday, Russell is averaging 12.8 points, the second-most on the team behind only Ayala (15.4), to go with a team-high 3.4 assists.
+Before heading to the Bahamas for a tournament that will include games against Richmond on Thursday and either Mississippi State or Louisville on Saturday, Russell is averaging 12.8 points, the second most on the team behind only Ayala (15.4), to go with a team-high 3.4 assists.

 “He's had to score,” Turgeon said of Russell last week.

 Some of the Terps’ top players didn’t have standout starts to the season.
-Ayala, who led the team in scoring as a junior, finished with 13 and 11 points in the first two games, and in those performances, he combined to go 9 of 27 from the field and 3 of 13 from three-point range.
+Ayala, who led the team in scoring as a junior, finished with 13 and 11 points in the first two games, and in those performances, he combined to go 9 for 27 from the field and 3 for 13 from three-point range.
 But then he erupted for 22 points against Vermont, matching Russell’s production that day.
-Scott, who had the team’s best three-point shooting percentage last season, is averaging 9.8 points per game this year with a 5-of-19 mark from deep.
+Scott, who had the team’s best three-point shooting percentage last season, is averaging 9.8 points this year has made 5 of 19 threes.

 So Maryland has needed Russell, and the team’s success as the competition ramps up depends on whether the Terps can count on at least a few consistent shooters.
-Maryland has shot 25.4 percent from three-point range, which ranks inside the bottom 20 across 350 Division I schools.
+Maryland has shot 25.4 percent from three-point range, which ranks in the bottom 20 across 350 Division I schools.

 “We’re getting the right shots,” Russell said recently.
 “We’re just not making them.
 I know eventually that will happen.
 We’ve just got to stay the course.”

 During his three seasons as a Rhode Island starter, Russell averaged 8.6 attempts from two-point range and 5.3 from three.
-At Maryland, he’s taken a similar number of two-pointers (7.6), but he’s only 3 of 12 from behind the arc.
+At Maryland, he has taken a similar number of two-pointers (7.6), but he’s only 3 for 12 from behind the arc.

 Russell said he tries to get a feel for each game and how his teammates are performing as he determines how aggressive he should be as a scorer.
 The offense is still a work in progress, even though the construction of this year’s roster gives the Terps the capability to have a more balanced attack.
 Consistent shooting is the missing piece, and with difficult games approaching, there’s increased urgency for solutions.